pcaressa/awful/README.md

 The number of expressions that need to follow a keyword is:

 - 1 for `BOS TOS`.
-- 2 for `ADD DIV EQ LE LT MAX MIN MUL NE POW PUSH SUB`.
+- 2 for `ADD DIV EQ GE GT LE LT MAX MIN MUL NE POW PUSH SUB`.
 - 3 for `COND`.

 ### Awful semantics